November 18, 2020

 By definition, an espresso is brewed at 9 bars of pressure.
 Because machines are the only ones that allow you to reach them, the coffee brewed with most of these methods won’t technically classify as espresso.
 However, it’s as close as you can get to the real thing… and it tastes damn good.
+First, let’s dive into more detail about the difference between espresso and coffee.

 You can’t go wrong with the favorite method of the country that invented espresso in the first place!
 Most Italian households own at least one of these bad boys.